 The Advanced Placement Summer Institute is designed to help beginning, experienced and future AP teachers plan and implement more effective AP programs in their schools.
 The Institute workshops share with teachers the curriculum content and teaching methods of AP courses and explore the content, structure, and grading of the AP exams.
 In addition, the class sessions afford teachers the opportunity to interact with colleagues and to discuss issues and concerns surrounding the AP courses they will teach.
-The intended audience for all classes (except for the Combined US history courses) are teachers who have never taught AP courses or who have 1-3 years of AP teaching experience.
-The Combined US History Courses are for all US History Teachers for the Re-Designed US History Curriculum for the school year 2014-15.
+The intended audience for all classes are teachers who have never taught AP courses or who have 1-3 years of AP teaching experience.

 Classes are located in Tribble Hall on the campus of Wake Forest University located in Winston-Salem, North Carolina.

 For campus maps, driving directions and airport shuttle info see the Maps and Directions page.

 |Friday May 27 at NOON||Deadline for online registrations|

 |May 31||Deadline for ALL payments to be received|